Personal Development and Mutual Understanding

-Personal Development and Mutual Understanding (PD&MU) focuses on encouraging each child to become personally, emotionally and socially effective, to lead healthy, safe and fulfilled lives and to become confident, independent and responsible citizens, making informed and responsible choices and decisions throughout their lives.
+Personal Development and Mutual Understanding (PD&MU) focuses on encouraging each pupil to become personally, emotionally and socially effective.
+It also encourages them to lead healthy, safe and fulfilled lives and to become confident, independent and responsible citizens, making informed and responsible choices and decisions throughout their lives.

 PD&MU Guidance Booklet

 The Personal Development and Mutual Understanding for Key Stages 1 and 2 guidance booklet explains what PD&MU is and why it is important, describing its place in the Revised Curriculum..

 This document also explains how to implement PD&MU.
 It discusses suitable teaching, learning and assessment strategies and relates PD&MU to broader aspects of school life.

 PD&MU progression grids are designed to give schools a whole school or key stage overview, which can help curriculum leaders to implement PD&MU successfully.
 The grids can also to be used as a tool for monitoring and evaluating progression throughout the school.

 For more information on Personal Development and Mutual Understanding, contact:

 This comprehensive teaching resource is made up of seven units for every year group in primary school.
 Each unit has learning activities and teaching strategies that can help schools deliver the statutory requirements for PD&MU.